Q fever is a bacterial infection. It can affect the lungs, liver, heart, or other parts of the body.

 - Sheep and dairy workers

-People at highest risk include those with heart valve problems or weakened immune systems.
+You are at highest risk if you have heart valve problems or a weakened immune systems.
+Q fever during pregnancy can lead to:

 It usually takes about 20 days after exposure to the bacteria for symptoms to occur.
 Most cases are mild, yet some severe cases have been reported.